BritishPandaChick/javascript-calculator/README.md

 * React

 ## Instructions
 Clone or download zip file.
-Go to your terminal and cd into calculator.
+Go to your terminal and cd into calculator directory.
 Run ```npm start``` to start the app.
-Type numbers and symbols on the calculator to get the answer.
+Type numbers and symbols on the calculator.
+Press the equals button to get your answer.

 ## Contributing
 This repository is based on code from the create-react-app and K-dev's drum machine tutorial.
 Therefore, I will not accept pull requests.